 St. Peter’s Square is situated at the front of the state, and is actually circular and is framed by two extremely large sets of colonnades Standing on these columns are beautiful statues of different religious figures and earlier popes.

 At the far end of Square, there are iconic St Peter’s Basilica and in the front, there are set of chairs for the ceremonies.

 Pro-tip: Don’t wear bare shoulders dress while going to St Peter’s Square.
 Bare shoulders, short skirts are not allowed.

-St Peter’s Basilica is possibly the most known and revered religious building in the world.
+St Peter’s Basilica is the best things to do in Rome and possibly the most known and revered religious building in the world.

 It stands as a true achievement of the catholic religion and one of the holiest shrines for the Catholics.